Voters call debate 'cringe worthy,' some won't cast ballot

 THE VERDICT: Abdullahi will vote for Clinton.

-Las Vegas resident Jasmine Santana, 29, watched the debate at home with her 7-year-old son.
-She's already decided she's going to vote for Hillary Clinton, but wanted to see how Trump responded to the release of a vulgar audio recording from 2005.
+Jasmine Santana, 29, of Las Vegas watched the debate with her 7-year-old son.
+She's already decided she's going to vote for Clinton but wanted to see how Trump responded to the release of the 2005 recording.

-She said the recording was hard for her to listen to, and it hit home that her son would be hearing about it and she'd have to explain it to him.
+She said it was hard to listen to, and it hit home that her son would be hearing about it and she would have to explain it to him.

 "He wanted the heat off of him.
 He tried to redirect everything," said Santana, who's a medical assistant.
 "I think he looked like a bully."

-She said she was blown away by her son's take on the debate, and took to Facebook to share his reaction.
+She said she was blown away by her son's reaction and took to Facebook to share it.

 THE VERDICT: She will vote for Clinton.